If you want to feel happier, these 10 simple habits are here for you. You can feel happier with less effort and more ease.

 2. Gently change your surroundings.

 What surrounds you can impact how you feel on the inside.
-Even though I love being home, a gentle change in my surroundings sparks creativity which makes me feel happier.
-I don’t have to travel the world.
-It usually only takes working at a local coffee shop or taking a walk through a park.
-You can change your surroundings by taking a different route to work.
-Try visiting a new place in your neighborhood or by simply changing your at home routine.
-Drink your coffee outside, move your furniture around or listen to music that isn’t on your usual rotation.
+Moving physical things around rearranges your thoughts and feelings too.
+You can change your surroundings by taking a different route to work, visiting a new place for breakfast in your neighborhood or simply by changing your at-home routine.
+Drink your coffee outside, move your furniture around, or listen to music that isn’t on your usual rotation.
 Keep it simple and gentle and see how your mood changes.

 3. Feel happier by doing something nice for someone else.